murthy1811/The-Baking-Mommy_MS2/README.md

 - Original wireframes were created with https://www.figma.com/wireframe-tool/

-- Readme document is heavily influenced from Code institute guidance as well as Stephen Seagrave video for MS1 preparation that is posted in slack.
+- Readme document is heavily influenced from Code institute guidance as well as Johnny Morgan MS2 submission.

 ## Acknowledgements

 - I would like to Acknowledge Excellence Ilesanmi for his review on the project and giving feedback and changes to be made.
 - Tutor support

 **This project is for educational use only and was created for the Code Institute Module of interactive front end development**